xushidanggroup/xushidanggroup.github.io/content/publication/52-The Journal of Physical Chemistry C-2017-Photophysics of an Asymmetric Donor–Acceptor–Donor′ TADF Molecule and Reinterpretation of Aggregation-Induced TADF Emission in These Materials/index.md

 publication: In *The Journal of Physical Chemistry C*
 publication_short: In *J. Phys.
 Chem.
 C.*

-abstract: We report an in-depth photophysical investigation of an asymmetric donor¨Cacceptor¨Cdonor¡ä (D¨CA¨CD¡ä) thermally activated delayed fluorescence (TADF) molecule (4-(9H-carbazol-9-yl)phenyl)(4-(10H-phenothiazin-10-yl)phenyl)sulfone and compare its photophysical properties to the parent symmetric D¨CA¨CD and D¡ä¨CA¨CD¡ä molecules.
-These D¨CA¨CD type small molecules all show strong TADF.
-The work reveals how the relative orientations of D¨CA (D¡ä¨CA) moieties favor reverse intersystem crossing (rISC) by forming stable charge transfer (CT) states.
+abstract: We report an in-depth photophysical investigation of an asymmetric donorï¿½Cacceptorï¿½Cdonorï¿½ï¿½ (Dï¿½CAï¿½CDï¿½ï¿½) thermally activated delayed fluorescence (TADF) molecule (4-(9H-carbazol-9-yl)phenyl)(4-(10H-phenothiazin-10-yl)phenyl)sulfone and compare its photophysical properties to the parent symmetric Dï¿½CAï¿½CD and Dï¿½ï¿½CAï¿½CDï¿½ï¿½ molecules.
+These Dï¿½CAï¿½CD type small molecules all show strong TADF.
+The work reveals how the relative orientations of Dï¿½CA (Dï¿½ï¿½CA) moieties favor reverse intersystem crossing (rISC) by forming stable charge transfer (CT) states.
 The key requirement for the efficient TADF emitters is to achieve a very small CT-local triplet state energy splitting, which is shown to be complex in the asymmetric molecule.
-Throughout the investigations, we show that in the asymmetric D¨CA¨CD¡ä system, even though ECT (D¨CA) > ECT (D¡ä¨CA), no evidence of energy transfer from D¨CA to A¨CD¡ä is observed, nor from excited D to D¡ä.
-This is ascribed to the near orthogonality of the D and D¡ä units and the very strong decoupling of the electrons on the D and A in the CT state.
+Throughout the investigations, we show that in the asymmetric Dï¿½CAï¿½CDï¿½ï¿½ system, even though ECT (Dï¿½CA) > ECT (Dï¿½ï¿½CA), no evidence of energy transfer from Dï¿½CA to Aï¿½CDï¿½ï¿½ is observed, nor from excited D to Dï¿½ï¿½.
+This is ascribed to the near orthogonality of the D and Dï¿½ï¿½ units and the very strong decoupling of the electrons on the D and A in the CT state.
 In addition, the possibility of aggregation-induced TADF (AI-TADF) is examined and shown to be a manifestation of solvatochromism in these particular molecules.

 # Summary.
 An optional shortened abstract.
-summary: We report an in-depth photophysical investigation of an asymmetric donor¨Cacceptor¨Cdonor¡ä (D¨CA¨CD¡ä) thermally activated delayed fluorescence (TADF) molecule (4-(9H-carbazol-9-yl)phenyl)(4-(10H-phenothiazin-10-yl)phenyl)sulfone and compare its photophysical properties to the parent symmetric D¨CA¨CD and D¡ä¨CA¨CD¡ä molecules.
-These D¨CA¨CD type small molecules all show strong TADF.
-The work reveals how the relative orientations of D¨CA (D¡ä¨CA) moieties favor reverse intersystem crossing (rISC) by forming stable charge transfer (CT) states.
+summary: We report an in-depth photophysical investigation of an asymmetric donorï¿½Cacceptorï¿½Cdonorï¿½ï¿½ (Dï¿½CAï¿½CDï¿½ï¿½) thermally activated delayed fluorescence (TADF) molecule (4-(9H-carbazol-9-yl)phenyl)(4-(10H-phenothiazin-10-yl)phenyl)sulfone and compare its photophysical properties to the parent symmetric Dï¿½CAï¿½CD and Dï¿½ï¿½CAï¿½CDï¿½ï¿½ molecules.
+These Dï¿½CAï¿½CD type small molecules all show strong TADF.
+The work reveals how the relative orientations of Dï¿½CA (Dï¿½ï¿½CA) moieties favor reverse intersystem crossing (rISC) by forming stable charge transfer (CT) states.
 The key requirement for the efficient TADF emitters is to achieve a very small CT-local triplet state energy splitting, which is shown to be complex in the asymmetric molecule.
-Throughout the investigations, we show that in the asymmetric D¨CA¨CD¡ä system, even though ECT (D¨CA) > ECT (D¡ä¨CA), no evidence of energy transfer from D¨CA to A¨CD¡ä is observed, nor from excited D to D¡ä.
-This is ascribed to the near orthogonality of the D and D¡ä units and the very strong decoupling of the electrons on the D and A in the CT state.
+Throughout the investigations, we show that in the asymmetric Dï¿½CAï¿½CDï¿½ï¿½ system, even though ECT (Dï¿½CA) > ECT (Dï¿½ï¿½CA), no evidence of energy transfer from Dï¿½CA to Aï¿½CDï¿½ï¿½ is observed, nor from excited D to Dï¿½ï¿½.
+This is ascribed to the near orthogonality of the D and Dï¿½ï¿½ units and the very strong decoupling of the electrons on the D and A in the CT state.
 In addition, the possibility of aggregation-induced TADF (AI-TADF) is examined and shown to be a manifestation of solvatochromism in these particular molecules.
 tags: []

 # Display this page in the Featured widget?